opulencephp/docs/validation.md

 // Set some error message templates
 $errorTemplateRegistry = new ErrorTemplateRegistry();
 $errorTemplateRegistry->registerErrorTemplatesFromConfig([
-    "required" => "The :field input is required", "equalsField" => "The :field input must match the :other input" ]);
+    'required'    => 'The :field input is required', 'equalsField' => 'The :field input must match the :other input' ]);

 // Create the components